grafana/grafana-app-sdk/graphql/docs/adding-resources-to-federated-graphql.md

 - [ ] An app provider registered in the Grafana apps registry
 - [ ] REST storage implementation (typically a `legacyStorage` type)

-## Two Approaches for Adding GraphQL Support
+## Three Approaches for Adding GraphQL Support

-The modular GraphQL system offers two approaches for adding GraphQL support to your resources:
+The modular GraphQL system offers three approaches for adding GraphQL support to your resources:

+### Approach 1: App Platform Resources (apps.go Registry)

+This is the standard approach for App SDK-backed resources that are already registered in the `apps.go` registry.

+### Approach 2: Traditional APIs (apis.go Registry)

+For traditional Kubernetes-style APIs registered in the `apis.go` registry (like Dashboards, DataSources, etc.), use the **API Builder Extension** pattern.

+### Approach 3: Simple/Custom Handlers

+For both app platform and traditional APIs, you can customize the GraphQL implementation.

+## Approach 1: App Platform Resources (apps.go Registry)

-### Approach 1: Simple Handler (Recommended for Basic Resources)
+### Simple Handler (Recommended for Basic Resources)

 For simple resources that don't need complex GraphQL field mapping, use the `SimpleResourceHandler`: